benoitlx/SpotAI/software/README.md

 ### Setting up the necessary

-We will use [PlatformIO](https://docs.platformio.org/en/latest//core/installation.html), in order to compile or to upload code in the teensy.
+We will use [PlatformIO](https://docs.platformio.org/en/latest//core/installation.html), in order to compile and upload code in the teensy.
 Make sure you have it installed.

 You can run a graphical interface to manage your pio projects by running this command:
 ```bash